The Freeness Problem for Automaton Semigroups

 An automaton $\mathcal{T} = (Q, \Sigma, \delta)$ is called \emph{complete and deterministic} if, for every $p \in Q$ and every $a \in \Sigma$, there is exactly one $q \in Q$ and exactly one $b \in \Sigma$ such that the cross diagram in \autoref{sfig:singleCrossDiagram} holds (i.\,e.\ in every state $p$ and for every letter $a \in \Sigma$, there is exactly one transition starting in $p$ with input $a$).
-We call such an automaton a \emph{complete \SAut}.
+We call such an automaton a \emph{complete \SAut} (as they naturally generate semigroups).

 \paragraph*{Subautomata.} An automaton $\mathcal{S} = (P, \Sigma, \sigma)$ is a \emph{subautomaton} of another automaton $\mathcal{T} = (Q, \Gamma, \delta)$ if $P \subseteq Q$, $\Sigma \subseteq \Gamma$ and $\sigma \subseteq \delta$.
 In this case, any cross diagram of $\mathcal{S}$ is also a (valid) cross diagram of $\mathcal{T}$.